beatak777/Bootstrap-Portfolio/README.md

 * Customized the navigation menu with strategically placed links to relevant sections on page.
 * Developed a visually appealing jumbotron for the hero section.
 * Added a picture, name, and personalized information for an engaging introduction of the page.
-* Utilized Bootstrap cards for a grid layout showcasing projects, included a concise project overview, serving with a link to the projects.
+* Utilized Bootstrap cards for a grid layout showcasing projects, included project overview, serving with a link to the projects.
 * Listed anticipated skills to be gained from the bootcamp.Created an About Me segment within the same row.
 * Integrated hyperlinks in the contact me/ footer/nav section with hover effects, also added box shadow effects to the buttons.
 * Minimized the use of media queries for a consistent experience across devices.